The-3Labs-Team/potatoshield/README.md

 Before you start using potatoshield, you need to know that it is not a 100% bulletproof solution.
 Adblockers are constantly evolving, and they may find a way to detect potatoshield in the future.

-The best way to fight against adblock users is to clone the project, build the script, and host it on your server.
+The best way to fight against adblock users is to clone the project, build the script, and host it on your server (jump to #https://github.com/The-3Labs-Team/potatoshield#make-it-undetectable).
 This way, you can rotate the script name and make it harder for adblockers to detect it.

 ## Installation